sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ###  1.8. <a name='InitFlow'></a>Init Flow
 ####  1.8.1. <a name='Compilation'></a>Compilation
-This feature will be disabled by default in the compilation stage, this means that it will be not compiled and will be added only when the user specifically adds the relevant compilation flag "INCLUDE_PASSWH" in sonic-buildimage/rules/config file.
+This feature will be enabled by default in the compilation stage, this means that it will be compiled, and will be not compiled only when the user specifically adds the relevant compilation flag "INCLUDE_PASSWH=n" in sonic-buildimage/rules/config file.

 In addition, the feature will have CLI as a "plugin", meaning that when the feature is not compiled will be not appear in the CLI of the switch, and vice versa.

 Feature enable details:
-If the user added the compilation flag to the image, a user can still enable or disable this feature.
+when compilation flag is enabled(default value), users can still enable or disable this feature in runtime.
-By default if the feature was compiled, the feature status will be enabled, meaning that the switch will boot with the feature enable. the enable default configuration can be founded in init_cfg.json.j2 file.
+By default if the feature was compiled, the feature status will be disabled, meaning that the switch will boot with the feature compiled, but disable. the disable default configuration can be founded in init_cfg.json.j2 file.
-In case, the user want to disable the feature it can be done by using the Sonic CLI (details in CLI chapter).
+In case, the user want to enable the feature it can be done by using the Sonic CLI (details in CLI chapter).

 ####  1.8.2. <a name='Dependencies'></a>Dependencies
 Service dependencies: same dependencies as HOSTCFGD, INIT_CONF and NTP service.